Open-Models/Open-Source-Undefined/README.md

 Check out the [resource library](resources/README.md) to retrieve and store external resources.

+[Educational workshops](workshops/README.md) can also be organised using available materials.

 ## Community

 The democratisation of open source makes it a subject of growing interest for various people and organisations, with collaboration